BPCI-Robotics/notebook-24-25/notebook.md

 ### Four motors vs. six motors
 This was a pretty big debate, and one that we have had before.
 Obviously, having 1.5x more torque on the drivetrain is good.
 There are other benefits too.

+**Benefits of 6 motors**

 * Other teams' robots are less able to push the robot around, which helps in offensive/defensive situations like putting a stake in the positive corner.

 * The motors will generally heat up less.
 As long as the acceleration is limited to a reasonable amount, the motors will not overheat every single time we compete.
 After all, power consumption is proportional to torque, not to angular velocity.
-This means that running at full speed, a motor can use as little as 1 watt.
+The load is distributed over more motors, so it allows less time between rounds.

+* One can make the robot faster without sacrificing too much acceleration.
+Acceleration, as we realized, should be sacrificed anyway.

 *

 ### CAD

 ## Programming

-### Choice of architecture

-### Concepts learned

-### Algorithms learned

-### Implementation
+### Mistakes made

+* **The robot was too fast**: This doesn't sound like a problem, but because of the subsystem, the weight was extremely unbalanced on the robot.
+Whenever it would accelerate, it would tilt up, which would cause to lose grip and get stuck on donuts all the time.